 Bibliography

-These books give an overall picture of the crucial issues our world is facing and alert the reader to the harmful effects of our way of life.
+BOTANY and other stories offers a selection of books, below, which give an overall picture of the crucial issues our world is facing and alert the reader to the harmful effects of our way of life.
 They also depict the beauty of this world and demonstrate why it needs to be preserved.
 At all costs.
 And right now.

-• The Gaia Atlas of Planet Management
+The Gaia Atlas of Planet Management

 For Today’s Caretakers of Tomorrow’s World